avera1988/Genome_Assembly_lecture/Doc/FastQC.md

  ```console
 [avera]$ firefox 51*html
  ```
- ### Exercise 1 Produce all fastQC reports for all Illumina fastq from Raw_reads_soft files using the command line.
+ ### Exercise 1 Produce all fastQC reports for all Illumina fastq files using the command line.